-Judgements pollute perfect waters.
+Judgement pollutes perfect waters.

-Concept and words by Alessandra Mauri.
+Concept and Words by

 I was having a hard time accepting myself.